Salvo-32/HarbourWasteControl-IoT2021/Technology.md

 To the aim of this project we make use of pyKriging, a User Friendly Python Kriging Toolbox developed by Paulson Chris; Ragkousis Giorgos at the University of Southampton in the Computational Design and Engineering group.
 For further reference, please visit www.pykriging.com pyKriging implements all Kriging's mathematical and statistical computations that we saw before and provides as outcome data to create different kind of graph

+A deep and detailed explantion of Kriging model is available [here](http://www.usamahkhan.com/projects/spatial-interpolation)

 <img src="https://github.com/Salvo-32/HarbourWasteControl-IoT2021/blob/main/Picture/architecture2.png" width="500">